 We tested on the same BPMN model (in Figure 5-c) with another prompt to see if a hint would boost the quality of the generated answers.
-In the initial prompt (see Table 6), we simply asked for the events before event Z and their triggers, while in the second (see Table 7), we provided a list of possible trigger types (Cancel, Compensation, Conditional, Error, Escalation, Link, Message, Signal, Timer) as a hint.
-Case I scored high in both scenarios (Tables 6 and 7) regarding relevancy and semantic similarity, which means that even without the hint, the core idea was captured accurately.
-However, the hint in the second prompt led to marked improvements in factual correctness and semantic faithfulness.
-For both cases factual correctness and semantic faithfulness improved due to the hint.
-These enhancements suggest that overall, the additional hint helped GPT-4 to provide more detail, reducing ambiguity in what constitutes a trigger.
-According to RAGAs, the relevancy metric is computed by reverse-engineering several question variants from the generated answer and then measuring how closely these reconstructed questions match the original question/prompt using cosine similarity.
-In our example, the additional details (all possible trigger types) introduced in the original question could be potential factors that contribute to a slight decrease of metric value, from 0.93 to 0.89.
+In the initial prompt (see Table 6), we simply asked for the events before event Z and their triggers, while in the second prompt (see Table 7), we provided a list of possible trigger types (Cancel, Compensation, Conditional, Error, Escalation, Link, Message, Signal, Timer) as a hint.
+Regardless of the clue's presence, the prompt was correctly answered in Case I that scored high in both scenarios (Tables 6 and 7) regarding relevancy and semantic similarity.
+However, for the second case, reducing the ambiguity in what constitutes a trigger, aided GPT-4 to provide more detailed answers that are closer to the ground truth.

+According to RAGAs, the relevancy metric is computed by generating alternative question variants from the generated answer (called reverse-engineering) and then measuring how closely these reconstructed questions match the original question/prompt using cosine similarity.
+In our example, the additional details (all possible trigger types) introduced in the original question may have slightly shifted the focus of the prompt, making the generated response less aligned with some of the reconstructed question variants, which could be potential factors that contribute to a slight decrease of the value of this metric - from 0.93 to 0.89.